 - Panpsychism argues that the intrinsic nature of all matter is essentially mental, which at some critical level becomes traditionally conscious.

 - Quadernity does not disagree with the premise of panpsychism; rather it reframes it.
-Quadernity asserts that the Oneness, the all-that-is, the Eternal Comprehensive Perfection, is a dynamic dyad comprising inextricably entwined processes: the INformation of Consciousness and the OUTformation of Corporeality.
+Quadernity asserts that the Oneness, the monad, the all-that-is, the Eternal Comprehensive Perfection, comprises a dynamic dyad of inextricably entwined processes: the INformation of Consciousness and the OUTformation of Corporeality.
 The causal agents of the dual processes relate as would a Mother and a Father, producing offspring that are both embodied and enminded.
 The enminded aspect is no more the nature of the embodied entity than the embodied aspect is the nature of the enminded entity.
 According to Quadernity, the consciousness that panpsychism assumes to emerge at a critical level (human mentality) is not due to an accrual of sophistication and complexity, but from the compartmentalization of omniscience by the limited vantage-points of countless INformable Observers.
-Particularities of enminded–embodied Patterned–Matter react to their limited perceptions; thus their field-fluxes disturb the primal aether field, the unnameable Tao, the ‘waters’ of Genesis that are moved upon by spirit/breath.
+Particularities of enminded–embodied Patterned–Matter react to their limited perceptions; thus their field-fluxes, memorialized in Akasha, re-seed the primordial ‘waters‘ upon which spirit/breath first moved.

 Quadernity Addresses The Problem of Combination

-In the article linked here, it says that the problem with panpsychism is a “combination problem.”
+The article linked here says that the problem with panpsychism is a “combination problem.”
+How do a bunch of small, somewhat conscious molecules collectively achieve heightened, complex consciousness from their aggregation alone?

 Rg Veda says: